Blue Bell Boy: Plot

 Nucky informs Owen and Mickey that they will now avoid Tabor Heights, instructing them to use secondary routes for Rothstein's liquor, despite winter making it difficult for the vehicles.
 Nucky and Owen also arrive at a house where a man named Rowland Smith stole liquor, intending to confront him whenever he returns.

 In Chicago, Capone discovers that his son is being bullied at school for his deafness.
 Unable to seek retaliation as the school consists of deaf kids, Capone tries to teach him how to fight, but stops when he starts pushing his son too much.
 After learning that Dean O'Banion had a henchman beat his associate Jake Guzik, Capone brutally kills the henchman at a bar.
 Luciano is asked to meet with Joe Masseria to discuss his heroin distribution.
-Luciano offers a small share of his profits, but Masseria instead demands 30% of the profits, warning him that his associates cannot be trusted.
+Luciano offers a small share of his profits, but Masseria instead demands 30% of the profits, warning him that his Jewish associates cannot be trusted.

 Nucky and Owen finally meet Rowland, who claims to be just sixteen-years-old.
 Suddenly, Federal agents raid the house, and they are forced into the basement to hide.
 Once the agents depart, Nucky makes small talk with Rowland, trying to decide what to do with him.
 After Rowland reveals his true age, 19, Nucky shoots him dead without warning, shocking Owen.
 Mickey breaks Nucky's rules and decides to send men to transport the liquor through Tabor Heights, despite Eli's protests.
 Eli discovers that Gyp plans to ambush the delivery and tries to warn the men, but arrives too late.
 The men are all killed, while Gyp takes possession of the liquor.
 Eli is forced to disclose the events to Nucky.